piotrwitek/react-redux-typescript-guide/README.md

 # React & Redux in TypeScript - Static Typing Guide
-This guide is **NOT** about _"How to write type declarations for every possible variable and expression to have 100% type covered code and waste a lot of time"_.
-This guide is about **_"How to write type declarations to only the minimum necessary amount of JavaScript code and still get all the benefits of Static Typing"_**.
+**_"This guide is about to teach you how to leverage [Type Inference](https://www.typescriptlang.org/docs/handbook/type-inference.html), [Generics](https://www.typescriptlang.org/docs/handbook/generics.html) and other [Advanced Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html) as much as possible to write the minimal amount of type annotations needed for your JavaScript code to be completely Type Safe"_** - this will make sure you get all the benefits of Static Typing and won't slow down your productivity by adding unnecessary typings.

-> found it usefull, want some more? [give it a :star:](https://github.com/piotrwitek/react-redux-typescript-patterns/stargazers)
+> found it usefull and want some more updates? [give it a :star:](https://github.com/piotrwitek/react-redux-typescript-patterns/stargazers)

 ### [> Changelog](/CHANGELOG.md)